• Skip to primary navigation

 Private Transport to Red Deer

-• Taxis are always an option, of course, and plenty will be waiting at the airport for your arrival!
+• Taxis are always an option, and plenty will be waiting at the airport for your arrival!
 Note that it can cost approximately $250 for a one-way journey.

-• Uber is in Calgary, however, consider that drivers may not be willing or capable to make the drive and the price is close to what a taxi would cost for just one way.
+• Uber is in Calgary; however, consider that drivers may not be willing or capable of making the drive, and the price is close to what a taxi would cost for just one way.

 • Consider Poparide.com.
-There are options to select your driver based on your luggage and equipment requirements if you are traveling with skis, bikes, etc. Poparide charges per seat so you have an opportunity to meet other visitors if you are traveling solo to Banff National Park.
+There are options to select your driver based on your luggage and equipment requirements if you are travelling with skis, bikes, etc. Poparide charges per seat, so you have an opportunity to meet other visitors if you are travelling solo to Banff National Park.
 Currently, no seat appears to cost more than $20 for the ride from Calgary to Banff.

-• At the moment, there is no train between Calgary to Banff, although there are plans to eventually build one.
-There is also no airport in Banff, the closest international airport is Calgary International Airport (YYC).
+• Currently, there is no train between Calgary and Banff, although there are plans to eventually build one.
+There is also no airport in Banff; the closest international airport is Calgary International Airport (YYC).

 Yamnuska Wolfdog Sanctuary